As above, so below. Just as the Universe so the Soul. As within, so without. -Hermes Trismegistus

 No, we didn’t create any shiny new product or service.
 The team was up to its eyeballs keeping up with the product and service offering of the new organization.
-Our innovations were processes, marketing and sales efforts to reach new markets, systems and other issues controllable within the business unit.
-Through the design thinking process, we had blended cultures, engaged the team in creative problem solving, developed training for their unique needs, retained talent and resolved internal conflicts.
+Our innovations were processes, marketing, and sales efforts to reach new markets, systems, and other issues controllable within the business unit.
+Through the design thinking process, we had blended cultures, engaged the team in creative problem solving, developed training for their unique needs, retained talent, and resolved internal conflicts.
 Over and over again we had not just survived, we had succeeded!
-Employees were happier and so was the leaders in the company.
+Employees were happier and so were the leaders in the company.
 As within, so without.

 It’s time to apply a human-centered approach to the humans that work for us

 Employee disengagement, underdevelopment, and other problems are more than employee problems.
 They are a leadership problem.
 For the employee challenges to change, leadership has to change.
 Change beyond managing, beyond coaching, to inclusivity and empowerment.
 Taking the true charge of leadership – to cast vision, set constraints, and allow for the collaborative efforts of the team to drive innovation.
 To cast vision by asking every team in the organization – How might we:

 - …engage the workforce?

 - …attract and retain great talent?

 - …help employees create health and well-being that embraces ongoing change?

 then set the constraints (which boosts creativity/innovation) and unleash the collaborative efforts of every team.
 Not just the innovation team.
 And then sit back and watch how the energy, excitement, and yes innovation bubbles up from the bottom.